How to Take Better Photos With Your Camera or Smartphone

 Isolating Elements of a Photo

-- Focusing and depth of field (see below) go hand in hand.
-You need to decide whether you want everything in the image to be in sharp focus, or whether you want to isolate specific elements in the image.
+Focusing and depth of field (see below) go hand in hand.
+You need to decide whether you want everything in the image to be in sharp focus, or whether you want to isolate specific elements in the image and maybe throw the background out of focus.

 Tip 3: Get Your Depth of Field Right